-Bipolar Disorders are disorders in which the person’s mood swings between lows and highs, ranging from deep depression to inappropriate elation (formerly called manic-depressive illness).
+These are disorders in which the person’s mood swings between lows and highs.
+Moods can range from deep depression to inappropriate elation (formerly called manic-depressive illness).

 Panic and Anxiety

 Anxiety and panic often accompany depression.
 Patients with eating problems often suffer from panic disorders and anxiety.
 Many eating disorder patients also experience anxieties such as social phobia (fear of being in social situations), simple phobia (fear of a specific object like snakes or spiders), agoraphobia (fear of going outside), or obsessive-compulsive disorder.
 Some experience anxieties which are related to persistent dieting, such as anxiety about losing control of their eating or anxiety about being too fat.
-Anorexics have a significant percentage of anxiety disorders and studies of bulimic patients report that over 50 percent have at least one anxiety problem.
+People with anorexia have a significant percentage of anxiety disorders.
+And studies patients with bulimia report that over 50 percent have at least one anxiety problem.

-Premenstrual syndrome (PMS) refers to a wide range of symptoms that women suffer during the week prior to their monthly period including irritability, tearfulness, fatigue, anxiety, depression, bloating, and increased food cravings.
+Premenstrual syndrome (PMS) refers to a wide range of symptoms that women suffer during the week prior to their monthly period.
+They include irritability, tearfulness, fatigue, anxiety, depression, bloating, and increased food cravings.
 The emotional and physical symptoms of premenstrual dysphoric disorder (PMDD) are more severe than PMS and can affect daily functioning.
 The symptoms usually ease off once the woman gets her period.